Chapter 25 : Carry That Weight

 “You don’t know that.
 What if they can’t do anything?
 And don’t give me that sugar coated sympathy.
 I know what they were saying about her.
 What happens if she’s gone?”

 “Then she’d want you to be happy,” said Mandy.
 “It wouldn’t mean you have no one left.
 You’re in Hufflepuff – the house that’s composed of the nicest people at Hogwarts.
-While you’re going through this right now, don’t be afraid to reach out to them; they will understand and be there for you.
-They’re dealing with the same thing as you are.
-You don’t have to go through everything alone.
-You are surrounded by people who love you and we are all here for you.”
+Don’t be afraid to reach out to them; you don’t have to go through everything alone.
+You’re surrounded by people who love you and we are all here for you.”

 “It’s just… so hard,” said Althea, her voice calmer now.
 “I don’t know what to do anymore.
 I’m scared.”